Find Grad Schools

 • Logistics Loss Prevention Manager

 There were about 992,100 jobs for Loss Prevention Manager in 2016 (in the United States).
 New jobs are being produced at a rate of 8% which is above the national average.
 The Bureau of Labor Statistics predicts 79,600 new jobs for Loss Prevention Manager by 2026.
-There will be an estimated 79,200 positions for Loss Prevention Manager per year.
+The BLS estimates 79,200 yearly job openings in this field.

 undefined